coherence-community/coherence-demo/README.md

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

-> Note: This demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) and
+> Note: By default, this demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) version 22.09 and
 > as a consequence the commercial-only feature "Federation" is not available by default.
 >
 > Please see  [here](#run-the-demonstration-using-coherence-grid-edition) if you wish to enable Federation by running using Coherence Grid Edition.
+>
+> This version has been updated to move from `javax` -> `jakarta` packages and as such
+> if you wish to run this demo against a previous CE or Grid Edition version, you must use `git checkout v5.0.1` to checkout a release of the demo that works with this version.

 ## Table of Contents